 Painting of Stria[TM] Cladding is mandatory to meet the durability requirements of the NZBC and 25 year James Hardie product warranty.
 Stria[TM] Cladding must be dry and free of any dust or grime before painting.
 The cladding must be painted within 90 days of installation.
+All exposed faces, including the top edges under the sills and bottom edges of Stria[TM] Cladding and accessories must be finished with an exterior paint system.
 There is no restriction on the LRV of paint to be applied on the Stria[TM] Cladding.

 James Hardie recommends a minimum of two coats of exterior grade acrylic paint.
 Follow the paint manufacturer's recommendations to prepare the surface and to adequately cover and conceal the cladding fixings.